 Luckily for our customers, such need is naturally met by the Collibra data governance platform.
-Our core capability acts as a system of record for the data, which results in cataloguing, linking, and visualizing various types of connections and relationships across the multitude of data assets and elements of various kinds to create an actionable map of the data landscape, or ecosystem, which can be then strategically maintained and collaboratively, methodologically evolved.
-Among other great functionalities fueling this vision, Collibra is known for its lineage and traceability diagrams that enable intuitive, visualized tracking of the data flow from the original physical data sources through the various stages of processing, enriching, and associating them with the key business concepts and metrics in data glossary.
+Our core capability acts as a system of record for the data, positions us for proper cataloguing, linking, and visualizing various types of connections and relationships across the multitude of data assets and elements of various kinds to create an actionable map of the data landscape, or ecosystem, which can be then strategically maintained and collaboratively, methodologically evolved.
+Among other great functionalities fueling this vision, Collibra is known for its lineage and traceability diagrams that enable intuitive, visualized tracking of the data flows from their original physical data sources through the various stages of processing, enrichment, and associating them with the key business concepts and metrics in data glossary.
 The tentacles of our diagrams can stretch all the way to the various integrated systems, composite reports, and executive insights, where this data is being leveraged for business strategy, allowing proper assessment of its quality, articulation scores, ownership, and other important metrics.
-This ultimately confirms the validity of the data and reports and allow for easy investigation and mitigation of the issues with this data flow.
+This ultimately confirms the validity of the data and reports and allows for easy investigation and mitigation of the potential issues with the data flows, e.g. data quality issues.
 Such capability is the key to having a sustainable trust in the results of your analytics.
 As self-service BI promotes the data democratization for business users across the enterprise data landscape, it is important to ensure that self-service implementations are properly maintained to consistently provide a fresh flow of trusted data to their users resulting in the relevant data insights communicated on the executive level.
 As self-service BI usage snowballs, the risk of report mismanaging and redundancy, as well as the need for consolidation, efficiency, and proper collaboration of business users also grows.
-As our team acknowledged the business user’s need for trusted data and desire to have well-maintained BI systems, our priority focuses on providing a seamless in-product integration with commonly used BI applications to offer Collibra as the means of collaboration over the logical data sets that source BI reports, and ultimately having Collibra as a system of record for BI reports.
+As our team acknowledged the business user’s need for trusted data and desire to have well-maintained BI systems, our priority focuses on providing a seamless in-product integration with commonly used BI applications to offer Collibra as the means of collaboration over the logical data sets that source BI reports, and ultimately offer Collibra as a system of record for BI reports.
 Thus Tableau, a well known self-service BI pioneer, has become our first frontier in the effort to offer properly-maintained data accessibility to the business analysts and other BI consumers.

 In line with the trending revolutionary optimization of e-commerce lead by Amazon and marked by unprecedented convenience and superior user experience, we’re calling our next level Tableau integration use case “Shop for Data.”
 In it, we position Collibra as a governed data catalog for the Tableau server.
 The use case scenario is quite simple: